jamhanpar/jamhanpar/README.md

-# James Park - software engineer, management consultant, industrial engineer, and sushi chef
+# James Park - software engineer
 Hi!
 I'm a software engineer 👨‍💻 with various industry knowledge ranging from software engineering, project management, retail systems, warehouse management, transportation logistics and supply chain, and more.
 I enjoy automating mundane tasks so I can make time for the things I enjoy.
 I use data analysis and visualization to make calculated decisions and to find growth opportunities.
 I welcome challenge and strive to learn something new every day!

 ## 📫 How to reach me: